jnstockley/jnstockley.github.io/index.md

    This is a Java program that uses Selenium WebDriver to scrape [https://vaccinespotter.org](https://vaccinespotter.org) to see if a COVID-19 Vaccine Appointment is available based on data the user enters into a JSON config file.
 If the program finds a suitable appointment it will send the user an email, with a personalized link to see if the vaccine is still available and then to book it.

 # Skills
+  - Agile Software Development
+  - Python
   - Java
-  - Python
   - SQL
+  - Databases
+  - Jenkins
+  - Git
+  - Object-Oriented Programming
+  - RESTful WebServices
   - JAX-RS
-  - Tomcat
-  - RESTful WebService
-  - AngularJS
-  - Windows
-  - Linux
-  - MacOS
-  - Swagger
+  - HTML
   - C
+  - Assembly
+  - Haskell
+  - Ruby
+  - Ruby on Rails